How to Become an Eyelash Extension Specialist

 A lash extension specialist is a beauty professional who has taken specialized training in the application of semi-permanent eyelash extensions onto existing lashes.
 It's a task that requires training, good vision, steady hands, and great patience because the lash extensions are applied one by one onto existing lashes.
 The procedure typically takes one to three hours and the client is left with full, beautiful, natural-looking eyelashes that last a long time.

-Many lash extension specialists first get a cosmetology or esthetics license and then take an eyelash technician course.
-Anyone interested in such training should first check eyelash extension state requirements.
+Many lash extension specialists first get a cosmetology or esthetics license and then take an eyelash technician course in addition.
+In fact, in many states it is illegal to provide lash extension services with only an eyelash extension training certification.
+Anyone interested in eyelash extension training should first check licensing requirements in their state.

-Some of the areas of study in an eyelash extension training program include:
+Some of the topics to expect in an eyelash extension training program include:

 - Eyelash extension isolation and separation procedures